-- Preexisting conditions
+- Qualifying medical conditions

-There are a number of injuries that may be excluded as a qualifying medical condition by your policy.
+Your policy may exclude a number of accidental injuries as a qualifying medical condition.
 Each policy is different, so read the exclusion language carefully.

-- Piloting or as a passenger in a private aircraft without a published schedule.
+- Piloting or as a passenger in a private aircraft without a published schedule

-- While committing a felony.
+- While committing a felony

 - While working at an illegal job